Introduction to Sustainable Development

 The course is designed to support your continued professional development.
 It introduces the key concepts of sustainability and the tenets of the UN Sustainable Development Goals, exploring how these can be applied during the design, construction and maintenance of projects.

-This eLearning course is part of the mini-MBA in Infrastructure bundle.
+This eLearning course is part of the ICE Mini-MBA in Infrastructure bundle.

 This eLearning course covers the following: